netdata/netdata/README.md

 The above command will:

 1. install any required packages on your system (it will ask you to confirm before doing so),
-2. download netdata source to `/usr/src/netdata.git`
-3. compile it, install it and start it
+2. compile it, install it and start it

 More installation methods and additional options can be found at the [installation page](packaging/installer/#installation).